The 10 best podcasts for police

 Law enforcement isn’t an easy profession, and it can take a physical toll.
 That’s why it’s so important for cops to stay in shape.
 The Squad Room podcast features health and wellness tips for cops so you can have a longer, better career.

-You can never have enough tips when it comes to fitness, so be sure to check out this podcast that focuses on fitness training for police, special ops, military and firefighters.
+You can never have enough strategies when it comes to fitness, so be sure to check out this podcast featuring Marc Hildebrand that focuses on tips and tricks for living a healthier life.